An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: Performance Evaluation of DST-CAN

+It has also been found that there are scenarios where the actual decisions taken by a human driver are not safe.
+Hence, if only human decisions are used for learning the possible driving decisions, then the AV can also make unsafe decisions.
+Therefore, there is a need for generating traffic rule-based decisions for each scenario to provide for safe actions.
+For this reason, Ground Truth (GT) using a rule-based approach are generated for both the datasets.
+More details about GT can be found in the section \ref{Simulation setup} and also in the supplementary material.

-\subsection{Simulation setup}
+\subsection{Simulation Setup}

-Publicly available NGSIM US-101 and I-80 datasets \cite{colyar2007us101} have been used for this study.
-The low and highly congested traffic data from both the datasets have been used for training and the medium congested data for testing.
-A summary of the details of the datasets is given in supplementary material.
-For constructing the spatio-temporal grids, the sensor range considered is 90 feet.
-Each processed data frame consists of vehicles in the range of $\pm$90 feet and two adjacent lanes of the ego vehicle.
-It is assumed that each lane is 15 feet wide.
-For prediction, 3 sec of past data is used.
-Three prediction time horizons consisting of 1 sec, 3 sec, and 5-sec were used to find the one that gave a better result.
+The NGSIM dataset comprises many scenarios in the study regions that include both on-ramps and off-ramps.
+These different scenarios include significant changes in traffic patterns.
+Hence, these datasets have been used to study the performance of the proposed DST-CAN approach.
+The low and highly-congested traffic data from both the datasets have been used for training and the medium-congested data for testing.
+A summary of the details of the datasets is given in the supplementary materials.
+For constructing the spatio-temporal grids, the considered sensor range in an AV is $90$ feet.
+Each processed occupancy map consists of vehicles in the range of $\pm 90$ feet and two adjacent lanes of the ego vehicle.
+It is assumed that each lane is $15$ feet wide.
+For prediction, $3$ sec of past data is used.
+Three prediction time horizons ($1$, $3$ and $5$ sec) were used to find the one that gave a better result.
 Most of the data in the datasets correspond to decision-making during cruising in the same lane.
-Since keeping the same lane manoeuvre is a major portion of the dataset, only a small portion ($20\%$) of those maneuvers are taken for imitative driving model training.
-By doing this processing, the model can predict lane-changing and longitudinal maneuvers well.
+Since keeping the same lane manoeuvre is a major portion of the dataset, only a small portion ($20\%$) of those manoeuvres are taken for imitative driving model training.
+This processing allows the model to predict lane-changing and longitudinal manoeuvres well.